Cannabis Regulators Respond to Coronavirus Concerns

 California

-There has been no formal announcement from the California Bureau of Cannabis Control.

-Nicole Elliott, the senior advisor on cannabis for Governor Gavin Newsom tweeted on Monday: “Interested to hear what our resilient & adaptive CA cannabis community is doing in response to the coronavirus.
-Please send good ideas & stories my way!”
-To this, some respondents suggested ensuring medical cannabis shops are considered “essential” in case of more widespread closure of establishments.

-On Tuesday evening, San Francisco’s Department of Public Health tweeted, “Cannabis is an essential medicine for many San Francisco residents.
+On March 17, San Francisco’s Department of Public Health tweeted, “Cannabis is an essential medicine for many San Francisco residents.
 Dispensaries can continue to operate as essential businesses during this time.”
 (This was a reversal of their initial decision when the Bay Area was ordered to shelter-in-place.)

 On March 19, Los Angeles County tweeted, “To answer a popular question: cannabis dispensaries with a medicinal cannabis license are considered essential and may remain open.”

-Note: Editor’s note: this story was originally published on March 19 and was most recently updated on March 24.
-We’ll continue to update as regulators announce new policies.